 A few days later she came back.
 The pain was still the same.

 After a physical examination, I gave her a letter for the neurologist in which I of course mentioned that she had a lumpectomy (breast cancer surgery) ten years earlier.
 She would make an appointment.
 I also gave her stronger painkillers.
 At the back of my mind, I was hoping that the pain is not caused by bone metastases.

 A week later, Monday morning while opening my e-mails, before starting to see patients I saw that she had called the night clinic three times during last night.

 The first time she said the painkillers did not help and she asked for something stronger.
-Later she called and said she was terribly nausious from the painkillers and got tablets for nausea.
-At six thirty in the morning she called once again.
+Later she called and said she was terribly nauseous from the painkillers and got tablets for nausea.
+At six-thirty in the morning, she called once again.
 She had extreme pain in her leg.